 Last Updated: 02/20/19

-Drawing his strength from his ancestral roots, Jim Beer is an accomplished singer, song writer and guitarist, of Lena’pe Indian descent.
-Jim was born and raised in Southeastern Pennsylvania once occupied by his ancestors, “The Grandfather People”.
+Drawing strength from his ancestral roots and lifelong musical heroes, Jim Beer is an accomplished singer, song writer, guitarist and flute player of Lena’pe Indian descent.

 His love for his homeland and his people are expressed vividly in songs like “Muddy River” and “Lena’pe Honoring Song”, while his deep concern for other native peoples, their struggles, and the continuing injustices heaped upon them can be found in songs such as “Free Leonard Peltier” “Sing a Prayer for Big Mountain” and “Good day to die”.

 Though Jim finds inspiration in other performers such as Bill Miller, Neil Young, Lynyrd Skynyrd, the Guess Who and Pete Seeger, his musical artistry stands alone.
 Jim conveys through his music a strength and spiritual conviction beyond his years.
-In his own words, Jim relates the feeling that “there is an old soul moving with me”, further stating that, “I like to sing songs that would make the old chiefs proud”.
+In his own words, Jim relates the feeling that “there is an old soul moving with me”.

 Jim plays with consistent enthusiasm.
 The combination of his heartfelt lyrics and skillful musicianship moves the heart and transports the listener to places both deeper and higher than one might first expect.
 While the Native influence can be easily discerned, his songs transcend cultural limitations, touching upon the experiences of family, of friends, of love, and of life’s challenges and pleasures common to human beings everywhere.
 His care and concern for the two-leggeds, the four-leggeds, and the winged creatures of “Turtle Island” (Planet Earth) are obvious throughout his music.
 Jim frequently lends his support to those involved in protecting our precious environment, and his concern and sensitivity is evident in songs such as “Mother Nature”.